marcelgoh/marcelgoh.github.io/_posts/2024-07-29-entropic-energy.md

 semester slowly reading last year's
 [proof of the polynomial Freiman&ndash;Ruzsa conjecture](https://arxiv.org/pdf/2311.05762), due to Gowers, Green, Manners, and Tao, and writing up my own [verbose retelling of it]({{ site.baseurl }}/misc/expo/entropy.pdf).
-My notes build up entropy from is a good introduction to entropy as
+I build up entropy from its axioms, and then prove all the results needed in the PFR paper from scratch.
+(Section 1 of the notes, in particular, I think could be a very good resource for someone who has never seen entropy used in combinatorics.)

 ### Definitions, notation, basic lemmas